cobianzo/gutenberg-post-lookup-component/README.md

 # What is this project

--   This repository creates the component <PostLookup>.
+-   This repository creates the component `<PostLookup>`.
-    -   It replaces the built in <ComboboxControl>, which loads all posts on page load.
+    -   It replaces the built in `<ComboboxControl>`, which loads all posts on page load.
     -   it allows to type up a post name, and select a post from the list.
 -   The repo includes a test block in order to test it.
 -   Uses typescript and `playwright` testing, developed in `wp-env` with `wp-scripts` package.

+# TO DOs

+- The component should admit other query params.
+At least, the postType.
+- Install and setup `phpstan` for PHP better linting.
+- Setup ad repo with continous integration, executing tests using webhooks in git.
+- Finish the e2e testing.

 References from other repos: